 The numerous structures at Sturgeon Bay Ship Canal Light Station remain in immaculate condition today, receiving the attention of the Coast Guardsmen who are staffed there.

 A Notice of Availability, dated June 28, 2010, announced that the Sturgeon Bay Ship Canal Pierhead Lighthouse was excess to the needs of the United States Coast Guard and would be “made available at no cost to eligible entities defined as Federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations for educational, park, recreational, cultural or historic preservation purposes.”
 Qualifying organizations were given sixty days to submit a letter of interest.
-The property will be sold if it is not transferred to a public body or non-profit organization.
+After no qualified steward was found, an online auction for the lighthouse was opened on July 23, 2014.

 Head Keepers: Rufus J. Wright (1882 – 1886), Charles O. Chapman (1886 – 1910), Charles Bavry (1910 – 1921), Charles Bavry (1926 – 1927), Conrad A. Stram (1927 – 1933), Claude Chapman (1933), John T. Trucker (1933 – 1940), John J. Hahn (1940 – 1942).